Haiti quake death toll rises to 1,419, injured now at 6,000

-LES CAYES, Haiti (AP) — The death toll from the powerful earthquake that struck Haiti over the weekend has risen to 1,419, while the number of injured people has grown to 6,000, the Caribbean nation’s Civil Protection Agency said Monday.
+It is not the first time that staff has been forced to improvise.
+The refrigeration in the hospital’s morgue has not worked for three months, but after the earthquake struck Saturday, staff had to store as many as 20 bodies in the small space.
+Relatives quickly came to take most to private embalming services or immediate burial.
+By Monday only three bodies were in the morgue.

+The quake, centered about 125 kilometers (80 miles) west of the capital of Port-au-Prince, nearly razed some towns and triggered landslides that hampered rescue efforts in a country that is the poorest in the Western Hemisphere.
+Haiti already was struggling with the coronavirus pandemic, gang violence, worsening poverty and the political uncertainty following the July 7 assassination of President Jovenel Moïse when the earthquake sent residents rushing to the streets.

-The earthquake destroyed thousands of homes, offices, homes, churches, and other structures.
-And the devastation could soon worsen with the coming of Tropical Depression Grace, predicted to reach Haiti on Monday night with strong winds, heavy rain, mudslides, and flash flooding.
-Rainfall could reach 15 inches (38 centimeters) in some areas.
+The devastation could soon worsen with the arrival of Tropical Depression Grace, predicted to bring strong winds, heavy rain, mudslides and flash flooding.
+Les Cayes began to see light rain Monday evening, but it could reach 15 inches (38 centimeters) in some areas, the Civil Protection Agency said.
+Port-au-Prince was already seeing heavier rains.

 “We have been waiting since morning for it, but there are too many people,” said Emile, a banana farmer who said relatives in the countryside depend on him giving them money to survive.

-Injured earthquake victims continued to stream into Les Cayes’ overwhelmed general hospital, three days after the earthquake struck.
-Patients waited to be treated on stair steps, in corridors, and the hospital’s open veranda.

-The magnitude 7.2 earthquake left at least 5,700 people injured, with thousands more displaced from destroyed or damaged homes.
-Les Cayes was darkened by intermittent blackouts, and many people slept outside, clutching transistor radios tuned to news, terrified of the continuing aftershocks.

-Efforts to treat the injured were difficult at the hospital, where Michelete said pain killers, analgesics, and steel pins to mend fractures were running out amid the crush of patients.
+Efforts to treat the injured were difficult at the general hospital, where Michelete said pain killers, analgesics and steel pins to mend fractures were running out amid the crush of patients.

 “We are saturated, and people keep coming,” he said.